liweitianux/chandra-acis-analysis/README.md

 ----
 + drop ``calc_distance`` in favor of ``cosmo_calc``
 + use JSON as the output format (for easier parse and conversion)
++ use python (instead of shell) to manipulate JSON data files
 + add arguments to control the ``cosmo_calc`` output for easier use in scripts
 + integrate the memos/docs for Chandra data analysis
 + integrate the ``chandra_guide`` doc